cennznet/CENNZnet-explorer-API/docs/extrinsic/getExtrinsic.md

 # Get Extrinsic

-Get Extrinsic Detail by extrinsic hash or by extrinsic index
+Get Extrinsic Detail by extrinsic hash or by extrinsic index.
+Extrinsic index is the combination of the block number and the extrinsic index.

 **Method** : `GET`